 How to Build Your Own Interactive Quiz

-Interactive quizzes are a great way to engage and convert customers.
+Interactive quizzes or online surveys are a great way to engage and convert customers.

 How do I know this?
 Well, not only have I spent an embarrassing amount of time taking online quizzes (Last week it was “Which Mean Girls Character Are You?” and The NYTimes Weekly News Quiz), I’ve seen many of our customers leverage the Qualtrics platform to create awesome quizzes for their own businesses or just for fun.